How much will my divorce cost?

 In between uncontested and contested divorce is mediated divorce.
 Mediation becomes a useful and recommended tool when couples are trying to achieve an uncontested divorce but simply cannot agree on matters.
 To avoid the fully litigated, or contested, divorce, a mediator will work with the couple to facilitate the divorce settlement.
 The mediator is a third party, not employed by the family lawyer, and completely neutral.
 The mediation process takes place in confidence and allows the spouses to discuss and debate the terms and conditions of their divorce agreement in a safe environment, with an enabler skilled in helping them reach acceptable compromise.
 This is far preferable to a judge’s decree, in which the couple effectively sacrifices all control over the settlement terms.
 The mediator’s fees are part of the total cost of divorce.

 Contact Divorce Attorney Cape Town for more information

-Cape Town divorce lawyer Simon Dippenaar & Associates, Inc (SDLAW) is an expert in divorce and family law.
+Cape Town divorce lawyer SD Law is an expert in divorce and family law.
 We will advise you on the best route for your circumstances, but will always try to achieve an uncontested divorce where possible.
 We believe this allows for a more positive outcome for both parties – and any children involved – and lays the foundation for a healthier post-divorce relationship.
-If you would like to discuss your divorce in confidence, contact Cape Town Divorce Attorneys on 086 099 5146 or email email@example.com.
+If you would like to discuss your divorce in confidence, contact Simon Dippenaar at Cape Town Divorce Attorneys on 086 099 5146 or email firstname.lastname@example.org.